By Amy Gorin, MS, RDN

 Fact: Tofu can be very good for you.

-The misconception that soy and tofu is harmful is the vegetarian myth that I'd most like to set straight.
+The misconception that soy and tofu is harmful and causes health problems is the vegetarian myth that I'd most like to set straight.
 While I could never become vegan—I have a huge love of dairy and eggs—I don’t miss meat at all.

 Becoming vegetarian is a very personal decision with a variety of factors, whereas eating more vegetarian meals is an easier change that can increase health in a variety of ways.